jillian-maroket/jillian-maroket.github.io/_pages/about.md

 # What I Do #

-Specialization | Summary | Description
+## Content strategy ##
-Content Strategy | Designing conversations between products and users | I establish content types, structures, and formats, and use technology to efficiently develop, manage, and deliver content.
+* Designing conversations between products and users * I establish content types, structures, and formats, and use technology to efficiently develop, manage, and deliver content.

+## Documentation writing ##
-Documentation writing | Building help systems that enable users to complete tasks | I specialize in structured authoring, which is a standardized, methodological approach to content creation.
+* Building help systems that enable users to complete tasks * I specialize in structured authoring, which is a standardized, methodological approach to content creation.

+## UX writing ##
-UX writing | Creating user-centered content for web and mobile applications | I write interface text (also known as “microcopy”) that addresses what users feel and need at each step of their user journey.
+* Creating user-centered content for web and mobile applications * I write interface text (also known as “microcopy”) that addresses what users feel and need at each step of their user journey.

-Technical marketing | |
+## Technical marketing ##
+* Creating content that creates awareness about the specifications and technical aspects of a product or service * I write marketing collateral that explain how a product or service works, and how these features will benefit the user.

 # My Skills #